-- 1. The Bond Ordinance and the Mode Agreements are legal, valid and binding obligations of the County, have been duly authorized, executed and delivered and are enforceable in accordance with its terms, except to the extent that enforcement may be limited by laws relating to bankruptcy, insolvency, moratorium, reorganization or other similar laws of general application affecting the rights of creditors, by the application of equitable principles and the exercise of judicial discretion. - 2.
-The Bonds have been legally issued pursuant to the terms of the Bond Ordinance and the Mode Agreements and constitute legal, valid and binding special obligations of the County, both principal thereof and interest thereon being payable solely out of a special fund of the County known as the "Junior Lien Obligation Redemption Fund" (the "Junior Lien Bond Fund"), except to the extent that the enforcement of the rights and remedies of the owner of the Bond may be limited by laws relating to bankruptcy, reorganization, insolvency, moratorium or other similar laws of general application affecting the rights of creditors, by the application of equitable principles, and by the exercise of judicial discretion.
+- 1. The Bond Authorization is a legal, valid and binding obligation of the County, has been duly authorized, executed and delivered and is enforceable in accordance with its terms, except to the extent that enforcement may be limited by laws relating to bankruptcy, insolvency, moratorium, reorganization or other similar laws of general application affecting the rights of creditors, by the application of equitable principles and the exercise of judicial discretion. - 2.
+The Bonds have been legally issued pursuant to the terms of the Bond Authorization and constitute legal, valid and binding special obligations of the County, both principal thereof and interest thereon being payable solely out of a special fund of the County known as the "Water Quality Revenue Bond Account" (the "Parity Bond Fund"), except to the extent that the enforcement of the rights and remedies of the owner of the Bond may be limited by laws relating to bankruptcy, reorganization, insolvency, moratorium or other similar laws of general application affecting the rights of creditors, by the application of equitable principles, and by the exercise of judicial discretion.

-King County July 14, 2020 Page 2 of 2
+King County August 4, 2020 Page 2 of 2

-- 3. The County has irrevocably bound itself to set aside and pay into the Junior Lien Bond Fund and accounts therein out of Revenue of the System amounts sufficient to pay principal of and interest on the Bond as the same become due. - 4.
-The County has pledged that the payments to be made from Revenue of the System into the Junior Lien Bond Fund and accounts therein shall have a duly created and valid lien and charge on Revenue of the System junior, subordinate and inferior to Operating and Maintenance Expenses; junior, subordinate and inferior to the lien and charge on Revenue of the System for the payments required to be made into the Parity Bond Fund and the accounts therein; junior, subordinate and inferior to the lien and charge on Revenue of the System for the payments required to be made into the Parity Lien Obligation Bond Fund and the accounts therein; equal to the lien and charge on Revenue of the System to pay and secure the payment of the outstanding Junior Lien Obligations and any Future Junior Lien Obligations; and superior to all other liens and charges of any kind or nature, including, inter alia, the lien and charge on Revenue of the System to pay and secure the payment of Multi-Modal LTGO/Sewer Revenue Bonds, Future Subordinate Lien Obligations, SRF Loans and Public Works Trust Fund Loans.
-The County has reserved the right to issue bonds in the future with a lien on Revenue of the System superior, equal or junior to the lien thereon of the Bond as provided in the Bond Ordinance. - 5.
+- 3. The County has irrevocably bound itself to set aside and pay into the Parity Bond Fund and accounts therein out of Revenue of the System amounts sufficient to pay principal of and interest on the Bond as the same become due. - 4.
+The County has pledged that the payments to be made from Revenue of the System into the Parity Bond Fund and accounts therein shall have a duly created and valid lien and charge on Revenue of the System junior, subordinate and inferior to Operating and Maintenance Expenses; equal to the lien and charge on Revenue of the System to pay and secure the payment of the outstanding Parity Bonds and any Future Parity Bonds; and superior to all other liens and charges of any kind or nature, including, inter alia, the lien and charge on Revenue of the System to pay and secure the payment of Parity Lien Obligations, Junior Lien Obligations, Multi-Modal LTGO/Sewer Revenue Bonds, Future Subordinate Lien Obligations, SRF Loans and Public Works Trust Fund Loans.
+The County has reserved the right to issue bonds in the future with a lien on Revenue of the System equal or junior to the lien thereon of the Bond as provided in the Bond Ordinance. - 5.
 Interest on the Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
 The opinion set forth in the preceding sentence is subject to the condition that the County must comply with all requirements of the Internal Revenue Code of 1986, as amended (the "Code"), that must be satisfied subsequent to the issuance of the Bonds in order that the interest thereon be, and continue to be, excludable from gross income for federal income tax purposes.
 The County has covenanted to comply with all applicable requirements.
 Failure to comply with certain of such requirements may cause interest on the Bonds to be included in gross income for federal income tax purposes retroactively to the date of issuance of the Bonds.